drasko/drasko.github.io/_posts/2016-09-26-testing-iris-restful-api.md

 ## Testing Go HTTP RESTful APIs
 Usually, for testing HTTP servers Go already provides testing library called [httptest](https://golang.org/pkg/net/http/httptest/).
 Some examples of using this library can be found [here](https://gist.github.com/cespare/4992458), [here](http://www.markjberger.com/testing-web-apps-in-golang/), [here](https://groups.google.com/forum/#!topic/golang-nuts/GWYSt70uvlQ) or [here](https://blog.pivotal.io/labs/labs/a-rubyist-leaning-go-testing-http-handlers).
 Or even [here](https://elithrar.github.io/article/testing-http-handlers-go/).

 However, Iris does not use Go's `net/http` - it uses [fasthttp](https://github.com/valyala/fasthttp) (look at the imports [here](https://github.com/kataras/iris/blob/master/http.go)).
-This means that you can use `httptest` to test the server.
+This means that you can not use `httptest` to test the server.

 [Gin Gonic](https://github.com/gin-gonic/gin) for example uses `net/http` (as can be seen in imports [here](https://github.com/gin-gonic/gin/blob/develop/gin.go), so you can write tests like [this](https://github.com/gin-gonic/gin/issues/549#issuecomment-203419679).